text2vijay/codeassignment/README.md

 => it will redirect to dashboard page where will see diffrent dogs breed info links list, And If we want add new dog breed we can add over there.
 => once click on each dog breed link correspondig details about dog will displayed. if we want to edit dog breed details we can edit it.

-=>everything has been develped using react hooks.
+=>everything has been developed using react hooks.

-=>I have taken dogs info below js object var dogsInfo = [
+=>I have taken dogs info this js object var dogsInfo = [
 {
 id: 1,